Luis Ruiz can create a perfect-fitting cast for a child in as little as five to 10 minutes. Then, it’s time to have some fun.

 “The kids just light up in smiles,” he says.

-An orthopaedic technician at Children’s Hospital Los Angeles for the past seven years, he got the idea for the drawings three years ago, when a little boy asked him to draw a happy face on his cast.
+An orthopedic technician at Children’s Hospital Los Angeles for the past seven years, he got the idea for the drawings three years ago, when a little boy asked him to draw a happy face on his cast.

 Ruiz said no, worried he might mess up the drawing.